Related Github Documents

 • To avoid unexpected caching side effects, set CACHE=false

-• Set NGINX to respond on the default https port 443
+• Set NGINX to respond to the default https port 443

 To start the NGINX container from the project sources with Docker: